Quickstart#

 (EngineCore_DP0 pid=494270) [2025-09-30 01:12:36,509] LMCache INFO: Storing KV cache for 8 out of 32 tokens (skip_leading_tokens=24)

-Need to load: 8: vLLM has automatic prefix caching enabled with block size 16.
-Although there are 24 hit tokens, 16 are already in GPU RAM managed by vLLM, so LMCache only needs to load 24-16=8 tokens
+Need to load: 8: vLLM auto prefix caching uses block size 16; 16 tokens already sit in GPU RAM, so LMCache only loads 24-16=8.

-Stored another 8 tokens: The new 8 tokens form a complete chunk that gets hashed and stored in CPU RAM for future use
+Stored another 8 tokens: The new 8 tokens form a full chunk and are stored for future reuse.

 Next Steps#